 KEMACH is forced to turn away thousands of scholarship students every year due to lack of funds.
 Many of the young men and women who approach KEMACH for career advice have the intellectual ability to study degree courses, but are unable to support their young families while they study with no solid income.

 MEET YAAKOV BARZILA

 Without additional philanthropic funds, the KEMACH Foundation is unable to provide scholarships to deserving applicants.
 In 2019, of the 6,445 Haredi applicants reviewed by KEMACH, 1,000 men and 500 women were deemed eligible and are currently awaiting funding.
-An additional 500 applicants were deemed eligible for Graduate level studies, but they are also on our waiting list for funding.
+An additional 500 applicants were deemed eligible for graduate level studies, but they also remain on our waiting list for funding.

 We are asking for your help to sponsor scholarships for these 2,000 students at an average annual cost of $2,200 each.